-According to a survey by TD Bank, 46% of the 508 small business owners surveyed said that bookkeeping was their least favorite task.
+According to a survey by TD Bank, 46% of small business owners say that bookkeeping is their least favorite task.

 How do you change this perception?
 How do you get people to look at the numbers and engage in accounting?

 The key is to get your team to see how their work makes a difference in your business.
-How it contributes to business results.
-How it improves the bottom line.
+How it contributes to business results and improves the bottom line.

 Do that, and they’ll feel more engaged and motivated.
 They’ll align their work with business results and take ownership of the results they’re trying to improve.

 Seems simple enough.
 But what strategies can you implement right now to get them excited?
-Here are 5.
+Here are five.

 It’s likely that you have specific procedures for invoicing, expense tracking, time tracking, and even billing.
 You may record transactions manually or use software.
 Or, perhaps you choose to only record transactions when cash changes hands as opposed to the accrual method.

-Regardless, you understand why you follow those procedures and why you don’t take shortcuts.
+Regardless, you know why you follow those procedures, and why you don’t take shortcuts.
 But employees may not understand.

 They may feel like the procedures are unnecessarily long, and seek shortcuts or make that paperwork the lowest priority task on their list, wholly apart from their “real work.”

-If they understand, they’ll be more inclined to follow it and complete it.
+If they understand, they’ll be more inclined to follow through.
 They may even have ideas for improvements!
-More importantly, if you connect that procedure to a positive result, you’ll engage them.
+More importantly, if you connect that procedure to a positive result, you’ll engage them in the process.

-Let’s look at an example: Let’s assume you want the sales team to complete travel expense reports once a month.
-You need them to provide an itemized breakdown in your accounting software before sending it to the financial manager.
+Assume you want the sales team to complete travel expense reports once a month, for example.
+And you need them to provide an itemized breakdown in your accounting software before sending it to the financial manager.

-Some staff may take shortcuts and ask if they can send only the total with no detailed breakdown.
-Others simply won’t get round to it.
+Some staff may take shortcuts and ask if they can send only the total, without a detailed breakdown.
+Others simply won’t get around to it.

-2. Make It a Habit of Sharing Visibility and Insights
+2. Make a Habit of Sharing Visibility and Insights